 I don’t recall visiting Oz myself (I would’ve been pretty young when it closed in 1980), but I do remember seeing leftover artifacts at the now-closed Appalachian Cultural Museum in Boone, and thinking to myself, “what an odd idea for a tourist attraction!”
 (Along those lines, I recommend the article “In Search of Emerald City,” a fascinating history of the “strange urge to create a life-sized Land of Oz.”)

 Hugh Morton took many a photo at Oz during the decade of its existence, most (or all?) of which were for promotional purposes.
-Here are a few, along with the Museum’s nice, brief summary of the park’s history.
+Here are a few:

 “The Land of Oz was a theme park based on the characters of L. Frank Baum’s book, The Wonderful Wizard of Oz.
 Built atop Beech Mountain in Watauga County, North Carolina, the park was designed to capitalize on the rugged beauty of the Blue Ridge while providing the activities popular with modern tourists.
 The Land of Oz was called “exquisite” and an “adventure, imaginative and unspoiled” by the Washington, DC Daily News, which gave the park its annual award in 1970 as the best new tourist attraction in America.